v-pbartley/openhack-mc4h/Challenge-2/Readme.md

 ## Step 6 - Convert Data

-1. Get a new Bearer token from the FHIR server via Postman
+1. Get a new Bearer token from the FHIR server via Postman.
-2. Execute the `Convert Data - CCDA` request
+2. Execute the `Convert Data - CCDA` request.

 > Note: You may have to escape certain values in the C-CDA before executing the request.